 Aston K. McCullough

 Dr. Aston K. McCullough studies human activity in relation to health across the lifespan.
 He programs and evaluates methods for analyzing human activity and health-related signals within single and multi-person movement paradigms using sensors (e.g., accelerometers, 2D/3D cameras, EKG, and others).
 McCullough examines associations between wellness and dance exposures both quantitatively and qualitatively.
-His specific research areas include- movement & health, motion analysis, wearable sensors & 2D/3D camera systems, biometry, children & families, dance.
+His specific research areas include- movement & health, motion analysis, wearable sensors & 2D/3D camera systems, biometry, children & families, dance behavior.

 McCullough is a contemporary/improvisational dancer and dance maker.
 He has performed in the United States and abroad (live and on film) for artists including conceptual experimental choreographer, Koosil-ja.